 The Pilot Farms Initiative

-In 2015, the park management has set up activities to provide advice local farmers in the corridor between the two blocks of Salonga National Park.
+In 2015, the park management set up activities to provide advice to local farmers in the corridor between the two blocks of Salonga National Park.
 The goal is to establish farming practices that can provide healthy food for the farming families and produce a surplus of agricultural commodities that can be sold at local and regional markets to generate cash income.
 These farming practices are piloted with model farmers on their land and who later serve as an example for other farmers.
-The underlying idea is show that agriculture with little to no forest loss is possible, slowly setting examples and moving away from shifting cultivation mostly practiced throughout the region and the country.
+The underlying idea is to show that agriculture with little to no forest loss is possible, slowly setting examples and moving away from shifting cultivation mostly practiced throughout the region and the country.
 At present, 10 model farmers work around Monkoto.

 This innovative agriculture must also be profitable: the new methods applied by the farmer help him or her to earn an income that makes other sources of cash income like hunting for bushmeat in the close-by park unattractive or unnecessary.
 The pilot farmers are selected in consultation with local communities via their local development committees (CLD).
 The selected farmers are then trained to apply the new agricultural techniques which were adapted to the local context.
 They also learn about how to best use their farm land space and accounting skills to manage inputs and revenues and plan throughout the growing and harvesting seasons.
 The farmers study new techniques for traditional crops like cassava, groundnuts, maize but also find out about new methods involving for example irrigated rice and fish farming in ponds.